Practicing Mindfulness and Kindness with Your Grandchildren and Winnie the Pooh

 There is also a growing acknowledgment of the benefits of deeply experiencing nature.
 The calming quality of sounds like running water and rustling leaves, the soothing quality of smells like lavender and chamomile, and the emotional comfort of beautiful natural vistas are well documented.

 One response to this separation has been the emergence of a program that began in Japan in the early 1990s.
-It was recently featured in Time, and it’s called shinrin-yoku, which roughly translates as “forest bathing.”
+It’s called shinrin-yoku, which roughly translates as “forest bathing.”
 But it doesn’t involve dipping yourself in water.

 Rather, you immerse yourself in sense-awareness of the natural environment – sights, sounds, smells, tastes, and sensations.